frozeman/MeteorFrontend/README.md

 Usage
 -----

+to run the meteor server for development got into the `app/` folder and run `$ meteor`.

 Just edit your meteor files inside the `app/client/` folder and run `$ grunt` to generate the distribution package.
 This will automatically start a server at http://localhost:9000 to test you distribution package.